nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

 3.  **List (Category)**

 List (Consultation) **SHALL** be coded as **325851000000107 |Consultation encounter type (record artifact)|**.
-This top-level resource represents the structured consultation as a whole.
+This top-level profile represents the structured consultation as a whole.

 List (Topic) **SHALL** be coded as **25851000000105 |Topic (EHR) (record artifact)|**.
 This level represents the Topic/Problem groupings within consultations.